 Yeast infections, caused by an overgrowth of the Candida fungus, are common and can affect various body parts.
-Symptoms vary depending on the type of infection but often include itching, burning, redness, and discharge.
+Symptoms vary depending on the type of infection, but often include itching, burning, redness, and discharge.
 Treatment options are available, and prevention strategies can help reduce the risk of developing yeast infections.

-Last updated on : 16 Dec, 2024
+Last updated on : 08 Apr, 2026

 Read time : 13 mins

 A yeast infection occurs when the delicate balance between beneficial bacteria and Candida in the body is disrupted, allowing the fungus to multiply excessively.
-This imbalance can be triggered by various factors, such as changes in the physical environment, hormonal imbalances, or certain medications.
-While yeast infections are more prevalent in women, they can also affect men.
-To better understand yeast infections, it is essential to know the different types of yeast infections and their specific characteristics.
+Various factors, such as changes in the physical environment, hormonal imbalances, or certain medications, can trigger this imbalance.

-Category | Details |
+| Category | Details |

-Also Referred as | Candidiasis, Vulvovaginal Candidiasis, Thrush |
+| Also Referred as | Candidiasis, Vulvovaginal Candidiasis, Thrush |

-Commonly Occurs In | Women of childbearing age, infants, people with weakened immune systems, those taking antibiotics |
+| Commonly Occurs In | Women of childbearing age, infants, people with weakened immune systems, and those taking antibiotics |

-Affected Organ | Vagina, penis, mouth, throat, tongue, skin folds, nails |
+| Affected Organ | Vagina, penis, mouth, throat, tongue, skin folds, nails |

-Type | Fungal infection caused by Candida species, typically Candida albicans |
+| Type | Fungal infection caused by Candida species, typically Candida albicans |

-Common Signs | Itching, burning, redness, white discharge (like curdled milk or cottage cheese), painful sex, urination discomfort |
+| Common Signs | Itching, burning, redness, white discharge (like curdled milk or cottage cheese), painful sex, and urination discomfort |

-Consulting Specialist | Gynaecologist, Dermatologist, Primary Care Physician |
+| Consulting Specialist | Gynaecologist, Dermatologist, Primary Care Physician |

-Treatement Procedures | Antifungal medications (creams, suppositories, oral pills), medicated mouthwash or lozenges for thrush |
+| Treatment Procedures | Antifungal medications (creams, suppositories, oral pills), medicated mouthwash or lozenges for thrush |

-Managed By | Antifungal medications |
+| Managed By | Antifungal medications |

-Mimiciking Condition | Bacterial vaginosis (BV), sexually transmitted infections (STIs) |
+| Mimicking Condition | Bacterial vaginosis (BV), sexually transmitted infections (STIs) |

 The symptoms of a yeast infection can vary depending on the area affected.